NewEarly access is open. Apply now.

 How it's measured

-A model's confident output is not evidence that it actually knows something.
-It might be pattern-matching on surface cues in the prompt — word order, phrasing structure, token frequency — rather than retrieving a stored factual association.
-The knowledge boundary eval probes this by asking how gracefully a model's confidence degrades when the prompt is corrupted.
+Confidence is not evidence of knowledge.
+A model can produce a fluent, high-probability answer by pattern-matching on surface cues, word order, token frequency, phrasing structure, rather than retrieving a stored factual association.
+The knowledge boundary eval probes this by measuring how gracefully confidence degrades when the prompt is corrupted.

-We apply four corruption types to each factual prompt stem: shuffle the tail tokens, drop the last word, repeat the last word, and reverse the tail.
-For each corrupted version we measure the drop in the model's confidence in its clean answer.
-High robustness score means the model can tolerate moderate corruption and still retrieve the fact.
-Low robustness means the model was attending to surface-level token patterns that break under minor perturbation.
+Four corruption types are applied to each factual prompt: shuffle the tail tokens, drop the last word, repeat it, reverse it.
+For each, the drop in confidence on the clean answer is measured.
+The robustness score is 1 - (mean_drop / clean_confidence).
+High robustness means the fact survives moderate prompt noise.
+Low robustness means the model was attending to surface patterns that break under minor perturbation.

 Results

-boundary eval · robustness scores across fact domains · Llama 3.2 1B Instruct
+boundary · robustness across fact domains · Llama 3.2 1B

 corruption types · "the capital of France is"